why-not-try-calmer/feedo/README.md

 # feedfarer
-A fast, efficient network app for subscribing Telegram chats to web feeds.
+A fast, efficient network app for subscribing Telegram chats to web feeds, using 0 "Telegram SDK-style" framework or dependency.

 ## What this package provides
 - a Telegram bot able to post updates to any web feed (Atom or RSS) feed a chat is subscribed to; the bot is also replies directly to commands for consuming feeds at one's favorite pace